LeeCampbell/IntroToRx/content/04_Part2.md

     * Switch
     * TakeUntil (the flavour that accepts an IObservable<T> as its cut-off)
     * And/Then/When

+Does Part 3 start here?
+The existing book has the rather nondescriptive "Taming the sequence" title, and I'd prefer to come up with something a bit more meaningful.

 * Error Handling
     * Catch
     * Finally